Last updated: 8 November 2022

 Secondly, I found that the squidgy ones wouldn’t always stay in.
 And even when they did, they would often wriggle free whilst I was riding, and I’d end up with one quiet ear and one loud one!

 The Pinlock earplugs seem to mitigate both of these issues.

 How Do Pinlock Earplugs Work?

 First of all, they are filtered.
-And through the use of some clever technology, this allows them to filter out certain frequencies whilst allowing others to pass through.
+And through some clever technology, they filter out particular frequencies whilst allowing others to pass through.

-In other words, they quieten down the noises that will harm you whilst allowing voice frequencies to pass through.
-And this means you can hear your intercom or your sat nav.
+In other words, they quiet down the noises that will harm you whilst allowing voice frequencies to pass through.
+This means you can protect your ears while still hearing your intercom or sat nav.

-If you’re a touring rider, this can make a hefty difference over the course of a day where you might be covering upwards of 200 miles.
+If you’re a touring rider, this can make a hefty difference over a day, where you might cover upwards of 200 miles.

 How Much Do Pinlock Earplugs Cost?

 I purchased mine online for around £17.
-When you consider that the squidgy ones are often handed out for free, then £17 sounds quite expensive.
+Considering the squidgy ones are often handed out for free, £17 sounds quite expensive.

 But when you look on the other side of the spectrum and see that custom-made earplugs can cost anywhere between £150 and £300, then £17 seems quite reasonable!